-Cable companies are starting to realize the masses are changing their viewing habit.
+Cable companies are finally accepting that the masses are changing their viewing habit.
 Many cable companies are thinking about changing the model from the pay for bundled TV programming to becoming multi-channel video programming distributors (MVPDs).
 Basically means, these cable companies are looking to distribute content programming like Netflix, Amazon Prime, Hulu, and others.
 Sounds great, doesn’t it?

 Well, yeah, it’s great for the end-consumer, but will reduce the money cable distributors make.
-So great for us, not so great for them.
-This will also create greater competition to supply content at a cheaper price (or will it?).
+So great for us, not so great for them, right.
+Well, yes, and no. This will also create greater competition to supply content at a cheaper price (or will it?)